 “Supplier Diversity” Platform Available to Roundtable Members

 Real Estate companies interested in providing more economic opportunities to businesses owned by minorities, women, veterans and other under-represented groups can participate in a national “supplier diversity” program initiated by The Roundtable in coalition with allied trade associations.
-(Supplier Diversity FAQ document)
+(Supplier Diversity's FAQ)

 SupplierGATEWAY Pilot Program

-- MWBE developers, lenders, and capital providers can also register to be included in the database.
-(Supplier Diversity FAQ document)
+MWBE developers, lenders, and capital providers can also register to be included in the database.
+(Supplier Diversity's FAQ)

 Industry Coalition Launch Imminent

-- An announcement of the CREDS Consortium’s formal launch is imminent.
-Its website is now live.
+An announcement of the CREDS Consortium’s formal launch is imminent.

 Points of Contact